 Solar System Walk

-Laid out from Cline Observatory to near the west end of campus are models of the Sun and planets, with all sizes and distances scaled down from their true values by a factor of approximately ten billion.
+Laid out from Cline Observatory to near the west end of campus are models of the sun and planets, with all sizes and distances scaled down from their true values by a factor of about 10 billion.
 We call this our Solar System Walk, and you can walk along its path to learn about the many planets and objects that make up our solar system.

 In August 2006, the International Astronomical Union (IAU) established three criteria to define an object as a planet in our solar system: